Kate-Maina/Phase2_Project_Group2/README.md

    - Jupyter Notebook
    #  Repository Structure

-    ZippedData/ → Folder containing the cleaned datasets used in analysis Data/ → Folder with unzipped data (ignored by Git due to .gitignore configuration) images/ → Folder containing images used throughout the notebook and README.md file README.md → This project overview file
+    ZippedData_part1/ and ZippedData_part2/→ Folder containing the cleaned datasets used in analysis Data/ → Folder with unzipped data (ignored by Git due to .gitignore configuration) images/ → Folder containing images used throughout the notebook and README.md file README.md → This project overview file